-- Question I: can we separate initial data transient part of the waveforms from the actual merger waveforms? - Answer I: agreement between waveforms from different runs indicate that initial data transients go away during the first orbit or so and QC0 initial separation is too small. - Question II: what is the dependence of waveforms on the initial data with increasing separation? are there any features in the actual merger waveforms? - Answer II: Remarkable agreement for the last orbit, merger and ringdown for all runs.
+- Question I: can we separate initial time transient part of the waveforms from the actual merger waveforms? - Answer I: agreement between waveforms from runs with different initial separation indicate that initial data transients go away during the first orbit or so.
+Turns out initial separation for QC0 run was too small. - Question II: what is the dependence of waveforms on the initial data with increasing separation? are there any features in the actual merger waveforms? - Answer II: Remarkable agreement for the last orbit, merger and ringdown for all 4 runs (R1-R4).
 There seems to be universal features.
 All the memory about the initial data seems to be washed away.